 Because of slow acceleration and the space large vehicles require, you may need a much larger gap to enter traffic than you would in a car.
+Wait for a large enough gap in traffic to enter the road.

 Acceleration varies with the load.
 Allow more room if your vehicle is heavily loaded.